 Despite a preoccupation with analogue film, narrative sequences are seldom linear.
 Fragments, gaps, and clues suggest rather than tell a story.
-His videos, in particular, progress like a series of still images permeated with a haunted air that heightens our sense of suspense.
+His films, in particular, progress like a series of still images permeated with a haunted air that heightens our sense of suspense.
 In almost all his work, poetic but ambiguous titles add another layer to the narrative.
 Magdy stretches the boundaries of our imagination to test the logic of the truth which often lies somewhere between reality and fiction.

 His work has been included in group exhibitions at Museum of Modern Art, New York; Centre Pompidou, Paris; Castello di Rivoli, Torino; New Museum of Contemporary Art, New York; Whitechapel Gallery, London; KW Institute for Contemporary Art, Berlin; Museum of Contemporary Photography, Chicago; Museum of Modern Art, Warsaw; The High Line, New York; and Yerba Buena Center for the Arts, San Francisco.
 Magdy’s work was included in The New museum Triennial, New York; La Biennale de Montreal, Montreal; Seoul Mediacity Biennial; 13th Istanbul Biennial; Sharjah Biennials11 and 13; La Triennale: Intense Proximity, Palais de Tokyo, Paris.